Murray makes triumphant start to year at US Open tuneup

 Former world number one Murray, now ranked 129th, suffered a pelvic injury at the Davis Cup last November and that, combined with the pandemic shutdown, kept him out of competition until he faced 22-year-old Tiafoe in a meeting of wildcard entrants.

 “I thought I moved well today,” Murray said.
-“That was probably the thing I was most happy and apprehensive about going into the match.
+“That was probably the thing I was most happy with and probably the thing I was most apprehensive about going into the match.

 “My tennis could have been better.
 I did some things well at the end, but I could definitely improve in terms of my game.”